catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 Some working examples
 =====================

 In order to use the Nginx ingress controller we first need to install it into our cluster.
 While this can be done by hand creating all of the required deployments, services and roles it is far simpler to use the ``ingress-nginx`` chart to do this.

-The following 3 scenarios are all implemented using the same Helm chart with with differing configuration in order to achieve the necessary Nginx ingress behaviour.
+The following 3 scenarios are all implemented using the same Helm chart with with differing configuration in order to achieve the necessary Nginx ingress behavior.
 They also use the same container as the backend service.

 * simple HTTP ingress
 * Ingress with TLS termination